 So yesterday I went back to work and I have to say that it sucked.
 All I really wanted to be doing was sitting at home with my daughter and helping out my wife.
 D3 of course decided it would be a good day for cluster-feeding and as a result Laura did not get much rest.

-Laura generously allows me to go back to sleep at night after I deliver a freshly diapered baby to her and refill her food and water supplies.
+My partner generously allows me to go back to sleep at night after I deliver a freshly diapered baby to her and refill her food and water supplies.
 In exchange I am on deck to wake D1 and D2 up and get them to school for eight and then get me to work.
-I am also the primary caregiver during the day for all three girls – excepting breastfeeding of course – so that Laura can catch up on the sleep she loses during the night.
+I am also the primary caregiver during the day for all three girls – excepting breastfeeding of course – so that my partner can catch up on the sleep she loses during the night.
 So yesterday wasn’t such a great day for either of us.

 I am fortunate to have a job that is flexible and where it is possible for me to work from home or the office and a boss and organization that is supportive of me flexing my time and work schedule to meet my family needs.
 I’d still rather be on parental leave though.